Meet the Staff

 I love serving God through Immanuel.
 Come and see the great things that God is doing here!

 Larry B. Peterson was born in Galesburg, IL and grew up in the rural Illinois community of Woodhull, IL.
 He began playing the organ at the age of 6 and began playing for church services at Messiah Lutheran, Galva, IL in the 7th (or 8th) grade.
 (That was such a long time ago-the memory is a little hazy.)
 He earned his Bachelor’s Degree in organ performance cum laude at THE Augustana College, Rock Island, IL.
 He earned his Master’s Degree in organ performance at the highly acclaimed Eastman School of Music, Rochester, NY.
 He served parishes in Texas, Minnesota and Iowa before serving at his alma mater, Augustana College, Rock Island for 15 years as Director of Music for Campus Ministries.
-He is currently Director of Music at Grace Lutheran Church, Rock Hill, SC.
+Prior to coming to serve at Immanuel Evangelical Lutheran Church, he was the Director of Music at Grace Lutheran Church, Rock Hill, SC.

 He has 10 grown children: to lessen the shock factor-4 children from his first marriage, 2 step-sons from his current marriage and an adopted sibling group of 4 children.
 The youngest will turn 21 at the end of January 2018.
 His wife, April, enjoys reading, photography and just generally exploring the nearby surroundings.
 Outside of the musical realm, Larry enjoys woodworking, riding his motorcycle and any form of home improvement.
 He is quite the accomplished handyman.
 Musically, Larry’s real passion is hearing the congregation sing.
 Both Larry and April love just being able to spend some time at home together either watching a movie or a football or hockey game with their 4 dogs and 5 cats.